etrigeni/Questionnaire-Analysis-Automation/README.md

 No ordered are those whose the order does not matter.
 For example "which is your favourite brand?"
 In this case, we want to display the answers in increasing order.

+This code provides the appropriate frequencies and crosstabs with minimum user interaction.